Parami Kulatunga: Higher command

 On December 12, 1994, he was promoted to brigadier and became the brigade commander of the 22 Brigade in Trincomalee, taking part in the Operation Riviresa.
 He was then appointed director of training at the army headquarters on December 28, 1996, serving until October 1, 1997, when he was appointed deputy general officer commanding of the 56th and 54th Divisions, taking part in the Operation Jayasikuru.
 On November 28, 1999, he took over as general officer commanding (GOC), 52 Division in Varani.
 On May 5, 2000, he was promoted to the rank of major general and appointed as GOC of the 11th Division in the Panagoda Cantonment.

 In 2003, he attended the U.S. Army War College as an international fellow in the class of 2003.
 On September 6, 2003, he was appointed the director general of the General Staff, army headquarters and on August 10, 2004, he was appointed Commander of Security Forces HQ, Wanni.
 On December 6, 2005, he was appointed the deputy chief of staff of the Sri Lanka army, serving as the third highest-ranking office in the army.
 He was also serving as Colonel of the Regiment of the Gemunu Watch from July 17, 2003.
 He had represented Sri Lanka in a number of international symposiums, including the Special Operations conference in the US, South Asia Peace Keeping Operations Seminar in Bangladesh, Pacific Armies Management seminar in Malaysia, Senior Military Officers’ Seminar in United Kingdom and United Nations medal awarding parade in Haiti.

 Assassination

 Lt General Parami Kulatunga Statue at Kandy.

-On the morning of June 26, 2006, Major General Kulatunga was killed along with two other military personnel of his detail, Staff Sergeant Gomes and Corporal Buddhika and a civilian bystander, by a Tamil Tiger suicide bomber who drove an explosives-laden motorbike into his Peugeot 406 staff car at Panipitiya as it was driving to army headquarters from his official quarters at the Panagoda Cantonment.
+On the morning of June 26, 2006, Major General Kulatunga was killed along with two other military personnel of his detail, Staff Sergeant Gomes and Corporal Buddhika and a civilian bystander, by a Tamil Tiger suicide bomber who drove an explosives-laden motorbike into his Peugeot 406 staff car at Pannipitiya as it was driving to army headquarters from his official quarters at the Panagoda Cantonment.
 He was age 55 at the time of his death.
 The government did not retaliate in force due to international press.